 Posts should allow in their calculations for exchange rate variations to avoid exceeding the total funds in the account.
 If an exchange rate variation means the Department needs to request additional funds from the provider to top up the account, the provider will be required to pay another AUD40 fee.

 When arrangements to lodge funds for Consular Special Services Account transfer to a post are made directly with a person in Australia (usually through a reverse charge telephone call by the traveller), it is important to instruct the person providing the money to contact Consular Operations for advice on how to remit the funds.
 Providers of funds must be advised not to present themselves at a regional office before making this contact.
 Failure to make prior contact may result in the donor making an unnecessary and fruitless trip, and delay receipt of funds by the traveller.
 Payments into the account can be in cash, money order or credit card.
 The form for credit card transactions is at 19.2.

-Posts must inform their client that Consular Operations will transmit remittances as soon as possible, but there is no guarantee the funds will be available at their destination at any given time.
+Posts must inform their client that Consular Operations will transmit remittances as soon as possible, but should note that there is no guarantee as to when the funds will be available for disbursement at post.

 When offices accept funds into the system for which they must issue receipts, details of allocation must be obtained from Consular Operations before the funds can be used.
 The heavy accounting work associated with the Consular Special Services Account requires that posts keep its use to a minimum.

 All Consular Special Services Account expenditure carries an individual internal order number which is unique to each account and is advised by Consular Operations when the allocation advice is forwarded.
 Posts should not commit funds until this advice is received.